hmc-cs-dzhang/language-design/language-design.md

 2006]

 We chose this quote because it is an undesirable, yet important part of designing a language or an API.
-In CS 5 and CS 60, all of our homework assignments were very small and self-contained, and they often had "perfect" solutions.
+In our intro CS classes, all of our homework assignments were very small and self-contained, and they often had "perfect" solutions.
 However, when we transitioned to working with a much larger code-base